Decentralized-ID/decentralized-id.github.io/awesome-sovrin/README.md

 * [Decentralized Identity Foundation](http://identity.foundation/) (DIF) [[**github**](https://github.com/decentralized-identity)] [[**twitter**](https://twitter.com/DecentralizedID)] [[**blog**](https://medium.com/decentralized-identity)]
 * [Decentralized Identity Foundation Grows To 56 Members In Our First Year](https://medium.com/decentralized-identity/decentralized-identity-foundation-grows-to-56-members-in-our-first-year-3ec117e811d8)

 So now we have the DID, which is gaining adoption.
-However, that is only one, albeit important, aspect of a decentralized identity.
-In order for them to be interoperable across different networks will require some agreement on standards for other related protocols.
-As evidenced by the information here, a lot of effort is being made towards this goal.
+That is only one, albeit important, aspect of a decentralized identity.
+In order for those DID to be interoperable across different networks will require some agreement on standards for other related protocols.

 ### Video[**^**](#Contents)
 * [Phil Windley on the Sovrin Network](https://www.youtube.com/watch?v=IxQUL2ztFi8)